-He and his wife, Raven, have four children and live in Mechanicsburg, Pennsylvania.
+My wife and I have four children and we currently live in Mechanicsburg, Pennsylvania.

 A Note on Truth